• Study level

 III Soft objects

-Colloids - Classification - Mesomorphic phases - Liquid crystal - Polymers: size effects, branching, copolymers, chain length, solvent effects, demixing, role of entropic effects
+Colloids - Classification - Mesomorphic phases - Liquid crystal - Polymers: size effects, branching, copolymers, chain length, solvent effects, demixion, role of entropic effects

 IV The forces at work

-Dispersion forces - Link with Hamaker's approach - Role of geometry - Gouy-Chapman's charged double layer theory - Poisson Boltzmann equation - DLVO approach - Application to suspension stability - Micellisation - Pseudo-phase and chemical equilibrium - Hydrophilic/hydrophobic solvophilic/solvophobic interactions - Depletion - Brazil nut effect - Surface tension: Origin, Gibbs relation and interest for separative chemistry - Role of spontaneous curvature effects - Applications to extractants - Emulsions and microemulsions
+Dispersion forces - Link with Hamaker's approach - Role of geometry - Gouy-Chapman charged double layer theory - Boltzmann Poisson equation - DLVO approach - Application to suspension stability - Micellisation - Pseudo-phase and chemical equilibrium - Hydrophilic/hydrophobic solvophilic/solvophobic interactions - Depletion - Brazil nut effect - Surface tension: origin, Gibbs relation and interest in separative chemistry - Role of spontaneous curvature effects - Applications to extractants - Emulsions and microemulsions

 Read more